Back to home

 How do trials work?

 Trials are request-only — click Request free trial on any paid plan card and we’ll review the request manually.
-If approved, the requested plan is enabled on your organisation for a defined period at no charge.
-No payment method is required during the trial.
-If you don’t convert, your organisation reverts to the Free plan when the trial ends.
+If approved, the requested plan is enabled at no charge for a defined period.
+No payment method is needed.
+When the trial ends, your organisation reverts to Free unless you switch to another tier.

 What happens if I exceed my plan limits?

 You’ll see a clear message in the app explaining which limit you hit.
-Most actions are blocked rather than charged as overages — we don’t want surprise bills.
-To run more scans, monitor more assets, or invite more teammates, upgrade to a higher plan.
-Plan changes mid-cycle are pro-rated automatically.
+Actions are blocked rather than billed — we don’t do overages.
+Upgrading unlocks more scans, more monitored assets, and more team seats.
+Every paid tier is currently free to switch into.

 Can I upgrade or downgrade later?